-Sweeteners, or sugar substitutes, are additives that, when added to foods and beverages, provide a sweet taste and, in some cases, enhance their flavor, like flavor enhancers.[4][5]
+Sweeteners, or sugar substitutes, are additives that, when added to foods and beverages, provide a sweet taste and, in some cases, enhance flavor, similar to flavor enhancers.[1][2]

-Although they offer sweetness comparable to that of table sugar or sucrose, sweeteners add few calories or no calories, and in this case are categorized as zero-calorie or non-nutritive.[8]
+Although they offer sweetness comparable to that of sucrose (table sugar), sweeteners contain few or no calories, and in such cases they are classified as zero-calorie or non-nutritive.[3]

-They are used in a wide range of foods and beverages, such as dairy products like yogurt or puddings, canned foods, jams, jellies, soft drinks, powdered drink mixes, chewing gum, candy, and toothpaste, as well as in all products marketed as “diet” or “sugar-free”.
+They are used in a wide range of foods and beverages, including dairy products such as yogurt and puddings, canned foods, jams, jellies, soft drinks, powdered drink mixes, chewing gum, candy, and toothpaste, as well as in all products marketed as “diet” or “sugar-free”.[4]

-According to EU regulations on food additives, not all sweet-tasting substances are classified as sweeteners.[4]
-Examples include monosaccharides, such as glucose and fructose, and disaccharides, such as sucrose, lactose, maltose, and trehalose, as well as oligosaccharides.
-Foods containing these sugars, such as honey, invert sugar, molasses, maple syrup, corn syrup, and certain fruit purees, that are used for their sweetening properties, are also excluded.[5][14]
+According to EU regulations on food additives, not all sweet-tasting substances are classified as sweeteners.[1]
+Examples include monosaccharides such as glucose and fructose, and disaccharides such as sucrose, lactose, maltose, and trehalose, as well as oligosaccharides.
+Foods containing these sugars, such as honey, invert sugar, molasses, maple syrup, corn syrup, and certain fruit purees, when used for their sweetening properties, are also excluded.[2][5]

-Their presence in products is indicated on the label’s ingredient list, where they are identified by name and/or E number, like other food additives potentially present.
+Their presence in products must be indicated in the ingredient list on the label, where they are identified by name and/or by their E number, as with other food additive.[6]

-They are commercially available in various forms, such as sachets, small pills, powder, or liquid.
+They are commercially available in various forms, including sachets, small tablets, powders, and liquid.

 Contents